Skip to main content

 The selection procedures for the course adhere to the Equal Opportunities policy of the University of the Arts London.

 Admission to the Diploma in Creative Computing adheres to progression regulations where students are expected to have completed 2 years’ previous study up to Level 5 (or equivalent) in the subject area of their course.
-Should students fail any credits, during that period, progression regulations would apply whether they could undertake the DCC year.
+Should students fail any credits, during that period, progression regulations would apply whether they could undertake the Diploma year.

 Selection criteria